CSK vs KKR Dream11 Team Prediction, Fantasy Tips Indian Premier League 2022

 CSK vs KKR Indian Premier League 2022 Dream11 Team Prediction

-CSK vs KKR, Chennai Super Kings vs Kolkata Knight Riders Indian Premier League 2022 Fantasy Cricket Hints: Captain, Vice-Captain at Wankhede Stadium, Mumbai at 7:30 PM IST Mar 25 Sat:Also Read - MS Dhoni-Virat Kohli Hug on Eve of CSK vs KKR is a Treat For Fans; Watch VIRAL Video
+CSK vs KKR, Chennai Super Kings vs Kolkata Knight Riders Indian Premier League 2022 Fantasy Cricket Hints: Captain, Vice-Captain at Wankhede Stadium, Mumbai at 7:30 PM IST Mar 25 Sat:Also Read - IPL 2022: Virat Kohli Heads Into Matchday Weekend With 'Buzz And Excitement'

 In a repeat of last year’s final, the Chennai Super Kings (CSK) and Kolkata Knight Riders (KKR) with their new captains — Ravindra Jadeja and Shreyas Iyer, will lock horns in the opening match of the IPL 2022 and look to start their campaign on a winning note at the Wankhede Stadium, here on Saturday.
-Also Read - KKR vs CSK Live Cricket Streaming Indian Premier League 2022: When And Where to Watch Kolkata Knight Riders vs Chennai Super Kings Stream Live Cricket Match Online And on TV
+Also Read - Go Grab The Cup, WWE Star Seth Rollins Tells KKR's Venkatesh Iyer Ahead of IPL 2022

 Ahead of the start of the IPL 2022, the 40-year-old M.S Dhoni on Thursday decided to hand over the captaincy of CSK to Jadeja.
 The star all-rounder, who has been an integral part of Chennai Super Kings (CSK) since 2012, will only be the third player to lead the Chennai-based franchise after Dhoni and Suresh Raina.
-Also Read - IPL 2022: Rajasthan Royals Sack Social Media Team After Sanju Samson Complains About Post
+Also Read - IPL 2022- CSK vs KKR- Wankhede Stadium Records

 TOSS: Indian Premier League 2022 toss between CSK vs KKR will take place at 7:00 PM IST – March 26